Trackunit/developer-hub/sdk-docs/public-apis/graphql-api.md

 ---
 title: Calling Trackunit GraphQL API
 category: 61fcd8e1a448f5004215317c
-parentDocSlug: guides-tutorials
+parentDocSlug: public-apis
 ---

 > 🚧 Beta
 >
 > This is a beta version and subject to change without notice.
 Pricing, terms, conditions and availability may change in the final version.

-Trackunit exposes a GraphQL API see [The GraphQL Playground](/page/graphql-api) to create your query and we also expose an NX executor to make it easy to query our GraphQL API inside your Iris App extension.
+Trackunit exposes a [GraphQL API](/page/graphql-api) to create your query and we also expose an NX executor to make it easy to query our GraphQL API inside your Iris App extension.

 In this example, we will use a Query for asset information.